 - (1) A related party of the Asset Manager owns 100% of the Class M Units.
 Gregory Romundt and his family beneficially own all of the outstanding shares of the Asset Manager and thus indirectly own 100% of the Class M Units.
-The Class M Units represent a 5% interest in the capital and the distributions of the Trust attributable to the Investor Units, as described under "Item 5: Securities Offered 5.1 Terms of Securities Description of the Units". - (2) Gregory Romundt, directly and through beneficial ownership of the shares of a related party of the Asset Manager owns a significant interest in Centurion Apartment REIT, Centurion REOT and the Trust. - (3) Mr. Romundt receives a salary of \$1 and is not eligible for a bonus from the Trust.
-However, he and his family beneficially own all of the shares of the Asset Manager and its affiliates, the Investment Advisor and the Loan Servicer and are compensated by them. - (4) This individual provides services to Centurion Apartment REIT, Centurion Real Estate Opportunities Trust and the Trust and his compensation is allocated between the trusts on numerous factors, including but not limited to how he splits his time between the trusts.
-The compensation number presented herein is not weighted by these factors and is presented

-- gross as if the person will spend all of his time working solely for the trust which is unlikely.
-The employee is eligible for a performance based bonus which has not been determined for 2017. - (5) This individual is paid by Centurion REOT and his bonus is paid by Centurion Mortgage Capital Corporation.
-His compensation may be allocated between the trusts on numerous factors including but not limited to how he splits his time between the trusts.
-Employees who hold a Trustee position are not paid a Trustee fee.
+The Class M Units represent a 5% interest in the capital and the distributions of the Trust attributable to the Investor Units, as described under "Item 5: Securities Offered - 5.1 Terms of Securities - Description of the Units". - (2) Gregory Romundt, directly and through beneficial ownership of the shares of a related party of the Asset Manager owns a significant interest in Centurion Apartment REIT, Centurion REOT and the Trust. - (3) Mr. Romundt receives a salary of \$1 and is not eligible for a bonus from the Trust.
+However, he and his family beneficially own all of the shares of the Asset Manager and its affiliates, the Investment Advisor and the Loan Servicer and are compensated by these companies. - (4) This individual provides services to Centurion Apartment REIT, Centurion REOT and the Trust and his compensation is allocated between the trusts on numerous factors, including but not limited to how he splits his time between the trusts.
+The compensation number presented herein is not weighted by these factors and is presented gross as if the person will spend all of his time working solely for the trust which is unlikely.
+This individual is eligible for a performance-based bonus which has not yet been determined for 2019. - (5) This individual is paid by Centurion REOT and his bonus is paid by Centurion Mortgage Capital Corporation.
+He also holds a Trustee position and is not paid a Trustee fee.
+This individual is eligible for a performance-based bonus which has not yet been determined for 2019.
+No compensation amount was borne by the Trust. - (6) This individual is paid by the Trust and his bonus is paid by Centurion Financial Corporation.
+He also holds a Trustee position and is not paid a Trustee fee.
+This individual is eligible for a performance bonus which has not yet been determined for 2019.

-3.2 Management Experience
+3.2.
+Management Experience